espressif/esp-at/docs/ESP_AT_Commands_Set.md

     Function: GATTS characteristics discovery.
 Response:

-    // when showing a characteristic, it will be as:
+When showing a characteristic, it will be as:

     +BLEGATTSCHAR:"char",<srv_index>,<char_index>,<char_uuid>,<char_prop>
-    // when showing a descriptor, it will be as:
+When showing a descriptor, it will be as:

     +BLEGATTSCHAR:"desc",<srv_index>,<char_index>,<desc_index>
     OK
 Parameters: